alpiepho/coursera_go_classes/alpiepho/Course2/week1/Quiz.md

 There is no difference.

-Passing an array passes a copy of the entire array.
+X - Passing an array passes a copy of the entire array.